feklee/vncdesk/README.rst

   into display errors.

   Set ``smoothing`` to ``false`` to get rid of blur when scaling.
-This option does not work with gtk-vnc release 0.6.0.
-It requires a gtk-vnc development version, or a newer release.
+This option requires gtk-vnc release 0.7.0 or newer.

 * ``startup``: Startup script, executable by the user.